rcoh/rcoh-dot-me-v2/content/posts/verifiable-voting-primer.md

 I'm not going to go into depth here.
 For that, you'll want to read [Making Mix Nets Robust For Electronic Voting By Randomized Partial Checking by Jakobsson, Jules and Rivest](https://people.csail.mit.edu/rivest/voting/papers/JakobssonJuelsRivest-MakingMixNetsRobustForElectronicVotingByRandomizedPartialChecking.pdf).
 Rather, I'll attempt to provide a summary that will hopefully satisfy most readers.

-The key insight to verifying a mixnet is that we can force each layer to reveal a subset of its connections without violating the privacy of a single ballot.
-Specifically, we'll focus on pairs of servers.
+The key insight to verifying a mixnet is that we can force each layer to reveal a subset of its connections without violating the privacy of a single ballot. **When a mixnet reveals a connection, it allows an outside observer to verify that a ballot was not tampered with.** Specifically, we'll focus on pairs of servers.
 For each server, we force it to reveal a subset of a connections, such that no input can be traced end-to-end through the pair of servers.
 If one server reveals the corresponding input and output, the subsequent server _will not_ be required to reveal the corresponding input and output.

 Since the mixnet servers use public key encryption, the only piece of information required to be leaked for verification is the random salt -- with that salt, an exterior observer can use the public key to reproduce the encryption and be assured the that contents of the votes were unchanged.